Mkhan025/hello-world/README.md

 # hello-world
-My name is Muhammad Khan
+My name is Muhammad Khan.
+I am currently enrolled at CPCC.
+I like to play basketball.
+I also love to garden.